yuri-rage/ublox-fixed-base-manager/README.md

 ```

 ---
-### RENOGY SOLAR CHARGE CONTROLLER
+### RENOGY SOLAR CHARGE CONTROLLER SUPPORT

-The app supports additional features when a Renogy solar charge controller is in use, including safe shutdown on low voltage.
+The app supports additional features when a Renogy solar charge controller is in use, including safe shutdown on low voltage detection.

 The [Renogy Wanderer (10A)](https://www.amazon.com/gp/product/B07NPDWZJ7/) is fully supported.
 Other Renogy models should work but remain untested.

-An [RS232 to USB converter](https://www.amazon.com/gp/product/B003WOWBBW/) is required for Renogy data to be available in the app.

 The app uses a foundation inspired by the [NodeRenogy](https://github.com/sophienyaa/NodeRenogy) project, and additional information can be found on its landing page.

-The RS232 adapter pinout provided by [NodeRenogy](https://github.com/sophienyaa/NodeRenogy) is slightly confusing.
+An [RS232 to USB converter](https://www.amazon.com/gp/product/B003WOWBBW/) is required for connection to the Raspberry Pi, along with a DB9 to RJ12 adapter, which can be easily crimped/soldered together as a small DIY project.
+The adapter pinout provided by [NodeRenogy](https://github.com/sophienyaa/NodeRenogy) is slightly confusing.
 A  modified reference image is provided below for clarity.

 ![RS232 Pinout](rs232_pinout.png)